nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > **Pros**:
 > Nightscout and database fit in the free tier
-> A very large database space
+> A large database space
 > Easy to migrate an existing site from Heroku
 > Easy to migrate data from another Nightscout
 > Easy to upgrade, backup, ...